 A. DEFINITION OF TERMS

 Account Code - A 6 digit code utilized by the OMNI system.
-Tangible personal property that is a capital asset should be purchased using the 760000 series account codes.
+Tangible personal property that is a capital asset should generally be purchased using the 760000 series account codes.

 Attractive / Sensitive Property – Expendable property items that are prone to theft because they are either portable, contain new technology, or are easily adaptable for personal use.